 Aside from cake shapes, you should also try macaroons, bagels, waffles and cupcakes.
 Give these a try—you just might surprise yourself!

-How to Make Dessert Soap
+How to Make Soap That Looks Like Cake

 In this article, you'll learn how I made: